josephc2195/josephc2195/README.md

 ### Hello there 👋
-My name is Joseph Chica, a UNC Charlotte alum starting my career in development
+My name is Joseph Chica, a UNC Charlotte alum in the prime of my development career

 Some quick facts about me: